 Click to enlarge photos.

 The locomotive involved in the 1925 crash belonged to the Hobart-based Wood & Iverson logging company, established by William Wood and Iver C. Iverson in 1912.
 Wood & Iverson transformed Hobart into an economic boom town with a fully integrated sawmill, store, bunkhouse, and family cottages.
-At one time, Hobart had about 200 workers and a population of 500.
+At one time, Hobart was home to nearly 200 workers and a population of 500.

 Wood & Iverson built a railroad extending from the sawmill 15 miles to Tiger Mountain.
 Back in those days, when one area of the forest was logged, workers would simply pull up the track and relocate it.
 Many loggers lived in the woods on railcars or in logging camps.